Modern YEAR FOUR

 –Batman: Dark Victory #1 Part 4 by Jeph Loeb/Tim Sale (1999)

 November.
 DA Porter successfully procures Alberto Falcone’s release (due to reasons of legal insanity) into Mario Falcone’s custody, much to the chagrin of Commissioner Gordon and Batman.
+Meanwhile, Carmine Falcone’s severed finger is mailed to the Falcone penthouse and someone steals all of DA Porter’s case-files pertaining to Two-Face.
 Across town, Chief O’Hara is found murdered, hanged to death.
-On his body is attached a hangman letter game scrawled in blood written on a newspaper clipping about Alberto’s release.
-Looks like Gotham has a brand new serial killer called The Hangman on its hands.
+Batman and Gordon investigate.
+Attached to Chief O’Hara’s body is a blood-scrawled hangman letter game on a newspaper clipping about Alberto’s release.
+Gotham has a brand new serial killer called The Hangman on its hands.

 Batman: Dark Victory #2 by Jeph Loeb, Tim Sale, & Gregory Wright (2000)